canonical/hotsos/CONTRIBUTING.md

 Plugin output must be yaml-formatted.
-There are tools provided to manage this for you (see core.plugintools) and the basic workflow is that each plugin part implement a plugintools.PluginPartBase and is assigned a YAML_PRIORITY which determines its position within the plugin output.
+There are tools provided to manage this for you (see core.plugintools) and the basic workflow is that each plugin part implement a plugintools.PluginPartBase and is assigned a YAML_OFFSET which determines its position within the plugin output.
 Once all plugins are run, their respective yaml outputs are aggregated into a master yaml "summary".